abrignoni/iLEAPP/admin/docs/artifact_info_block.md

 }
 ```

-- `artifact_id`: A unique identifier for the artifact.
-A module can have multiple artifacts.
+- `function_name`: The name of the function that processes this artifact.
+This should match exactly with the function name in the script.
 - `name`: A human-readable name for the artifact as it will be displayed in the output files
 - `description`: A brief explanation of what the artifact extracts or analyzes
-- `author`: The name and/or username of the modules's author
+- `author`: The name and/or username of the module's author
 - `version`: The current version of the module script
 - `date`: The date of the latest update in YYYY-MM-DD format
 - `requirements`: Any specific requirements for the artifact, or "none" if there are no special requirements